 While heat-resistant plastics offer exceptional performance in high-temperature applications, their use does come with certain challenges.
 These include processing difficulties, compatibility with other materials, and the risk of wear and tear under extreme heat conditions.

-They are Difficult to Process and Moldability
+They are Difficult to Process and Moldable

 Additionally, heat-resistant plastic materials may not adhere well to certain metals or other types of plastics, making it difficult to achieve strong bonds without additional adhesives or surface treatments.
 These compatibility issues must be carefully considered during the design and material selection process to ensure long-term functionality and durability.